taeckyung/SoTTA/README.md

 ### Prepare Source model

 "Source model" refers to a model that is trained with the source (clean) data only.
-Source models are required to all methods to perform test-time adaptation.
+Source models are required for all methods to perform test-time adaptation.
 You can generate source models via:

     $ . train_src.sh                 #generate source models for CIFAR10 as default.